Requirements After a California Residential Mortgage Lender and/or Servicer License Has Been Issued

 The following reports must be submitted by all CRMLA licensees by the due date noted.

-Residential Mortgage Loan Report, Due March 31
+Residential Mortgage Loan Report (also called Holden Act Report), Due March 31

 Mortgage Call Report, Due 45 days after the end of each quarter.